elastic/search-ui/ADVANCED.md

 ### Example using Autocomplete in a site header

-This is an example from a [Gatsby](https://www.gatsbyjs.org/) site, which overrides "submit" to navigate a user to the search page for suggestions, and maintaining the default behavior when selecting a a result.
+This is an example from a [Gatsby](https://www.gatsbyjs.org/) site, which overrides "submit" to navigate a user to the search page for suggestions, and maintaining the default behavior when selecting a result.

 ```jsx
 <SearchBox